 Single cells are the building blocks for all biological systems; yet they are inherently complex with intricate networks of dynamic biomolecular assemblies made up of proteins, coenzymes, ligands, DNA, RNA and lipids.
 In addition, these molecular assemblies are dynamically changing their sizes, conformations and intermolecular interactions in response to specific chemical, environmental or biological cues.
 In Heikal laboratory, we are using fluorescence microscopy (confocal, two-photon, TIRF, and wide-field) and spectroscopy (time-resolved fluorescence, time-resolved anisotropy, FLIM, and FCS) to investigate molecular and cellular biophysics.
 These noninvasive and quantitative approaches complement traditional biochemical techniques on purified biomolecules from cell lysates.

 Our interdisciplinary research interests are focused on understanding the molecular underpinning of cellular processes such as energy metabolism in living cells, mitochondrial dysfunction, biomimetic membranes, and immunoglobulin E receptor signaling.
-We are also interested in studying protein dynamics, protein-protein interactions, and macromolecular crowding in controlled environments.
+We are also interested in studying protein & molecular dynamics, protein-protein interactions, macromolecular crowding, and spectroscopy.
 In addition, we are developing fluorescence-based micro-spectroscopic tools, image processing algorithm and modeling.

 Students in Heikal laboratory (both undergraduates and graduates) are trained on a number of analytical, biophysical, and biochemical methods that include cell culture, model membrane assemblies, molecular dynamics, optical microscopy and ultrafast laser spectroscopy.
-Different aspects of scientific research (e.g., experimental design, data and image analysis, critical thinking, writing, communication and teamwork skills) are also emphasized.
-The students in Heikal laboratory also gain an appreciation of interdisciplinary research at the interface of traditional disciplines.
+Different aspects of scientific research (e.g., experimental design, data and image analysis, critical thinking, scientific writing, communication and teamwork skills) are also emphasized.
+The students in Heikal laboratory also gain an appreciation of interdisciplinary research at the interface of traditional disciplines of chemistry, biochemistry, biology, physics, and mathematics.

 Spencer Gardeen, Joseph L. Johnson, and Ahmed A. Heikal.
 "Fluorescence microspectroscopy assessment of the in vitro dimerization of BACE1-GFP fusion protein in cultured cells", The 249th American Chemical Society Meeting, Symposium: Current Topics in Biological Chemistry, Division of Biological Chemistry, Denever, CO, March 22 - 26, 2015.